astraflow-labs/events/README.md

-Internal library for sending and receiving differnet events across control server and agents.
+Internal library for sending and receiving different events across control server and agents.